‘Happiness is a warm puppy’

-We recommend Drontal® chews to prevent intestinal worms and Frontline Plus® spot-on to prevent fleas.
+We recommend Milbemax® chews to prevent intestinal worms and Advantage® spot-on to prevent fleas.
 Heartworm is spread by mosquitoes and infection can be fatal – an annual injection is effective at preventing this serious disease.

 Maintaining a healthy lifestyle for your pet, complete with routine vaccinations, health checks and parasite prevention, is the first and most important step you can take to minimising problems.
 However, pet insurance will help cover your pet for those unexpected illnesses and accidents.